Trade

 No hay anuncios

-From the mutual to the CAP and without sick leave for work accident
+From the mutual insurance to the CAP and without sick leave for work accident

-Trade unions also support the doctors' complaints and have long been fighting for workers with work-related conditions to be recognized for sick leave due to work accidents.
-They assure that it is a problem that has been dragging on for a long time everywhere, but that the case of Amazon in l'Empordà has become particularly visible due to the magnitude of the company in relation to the surrounding infrastructure.
+Unions also support the doctors' complaints and have long been fighting for workers with work-related conditions to be recognized as having a work accident leave.
+They assure that it is a problem that has been dragging on everywhere for a long time, but the case of Amazon in l'Empordà has become especially visible due to the magnitude of the company in relation to its surrounding infrastructure.
 The Amazon works council is made up of 25 representatives, 19 from UGT, 3 from CCOO, 2 from FETICO, and one independent.
-Zoraida Segarra, a warehouse worker who is responsible for placing merchandise on shelves, is the general secretary of the UGT section at the company: "We have many workers to whom the mutual insurance company has not granted sick leave and who have had to go to the public health service because they cannot provide service to the company.
-Therefore, whether they are members or not, we help them with the determination of contingencies so that Social Security reviews this leave, but a backlog is being created and we still haven't resolved those from 2025," she explains.
+Zoraida Segarra, a warehouse worker who is responsible for placing merchandise on the shelves, is the general secretary of the UGT section in the company: "We have many workers whom the mutual insurance company has not granted leave, and who have had to go to the public health service because they cannot provide service to the company.
+Therefore, whether they are members or not, we help them determine the contingencies so that Social Security reviews this leave, but a collapse is being created and we still do not have the ones from 2025 resolved," she explains.

 Cargando